 In response to rancher and farmer requests to evaluate the potential to use cloud seeding to enhance snowpack, and subsequent streamflow from snowmelt, the Wyoming Weather Modification Pilot Project (WWMPP) was initiated in 2004.
-The key goal of the WWMPP was to evaluate whether seeding supercooled orographic clouds from ground-based generators with a glaciogenic agent (silver iodide, AgI) could increase snowpack in critical water basins.
+The key goal of the WWMPP was to evaluate whether seeding supercooled orographic clouds from ground-based generators with a glaciogenic aerosol-phase material (silver iodide, AgI) could increase snowpack in critical water basins.
 The WWMPP included a randomized statistical experiment for six winter seasons aimed at providing a statistically significant estimate of the impact of cloud seeding over two similar mountain ranges in Wyoming (Breed et al. 2014).
 Despite a novel statistical design, the experiment was inconclusive given it was unable to detect a statistically significant result, yet it led to the development of new methods and tools for evaluating cloud seeding (Rasmussen et al. 2018).

 In collaboration with the WWMPP, scientists initiated a National Science Foundation (NSF)-funded project, called ASCII (AgI Seeding Cloud Impact Investigation; Geerts et al. 2013), to investigate the likely impact of AgI seeding on targeted cloud systems using airborne and ground-based radars.
 ASCII took place during the WWMPP and focused on storms over the same mountain ranges, but focused on storms that were seeded separately from the randomized statistical experiment to control when and where the seeding took place.
 The ASCII case studies (Pokharel et al. 2014a, b; Chu et al. 2014, 2017a, b; Aikins et al. 2016) and composite studies (Jing et al. 2015; Jing and Geerts 2015; Jing et al. 2016; Pokharel and Geerts 2016; Pokharel et al. 2017) suggested an increase in radar reflectivity and precipitation from cloud seeding, but none of the ASCII cases showed a clearly delineated enhancement of radar reflectivity downwind of the AgI releases.
-Both ASCII and WWMPP focused on ground-based seeding, where AgI was released at ground-level using generators that burn an AgI solution and rely on turbulence and orographic flows close to the ground to disperse the seeding agent into supercooled clouds.
+Both ASCII and WWMPP focused on ground-based seeding, where AgI aerosol was released at ground-level using generators that burn an AgI solution and rely on turbulence and orographic flows close to the ground to disperse this material into supercooled clouds.
 Because of this, the pattern of AgI dispersion is complicated and remains close to the ground, making it hard to distinguish seeded from natural precipitation patterns.
-Moreover, it was impossible, due to safety reasons, for the ASCII research aircraft to collect measurements directly in the cloud regions containing the seeding agent to evaluate the physical connection between seeding and cloud microphysical evolution.
+Moreover, it was impossible, due to safety reasons, for the ASCII research aircraft to collect measurements directly in the cloud regions containing the seeding aerosol to evaluate the physical connection between seeding and cloud microphysical evolution.
 However, ASCII demonstrated the usefulness of the profiling airborne W-band Wyoming cloud radar (WCR) and scanning Doppler on Wheels (DOW) dual-polarization X-band radar to document the fine scale details of orographic clouds in a manner that was not possible even 10 years ago (Aikins et al. 2016).
 This demonstrated that modern-day instrumentation had the capability to evaluate the impact of cloud seeding in orographic clouds in a new way compared to earlier decades.